localstack/docs/content/en/tutorials/java-notification-app/index.md

 ## Conclusion

-With this simple Spring Boot application, we have demonstrated how you can provision CloudFormation infrastructure for SNS & SQS subscriptionson LocalStack, receive SQS messages, and SES messages with the AWS Java SDK.
-Using [LocalStack Pro](https://app.localstack.cloud), you can use our Web user interface to view the sent email messages via your LocalStack container.
-The code for this tutorial can be found in our [LocalStack Pro samples over GitHub](https://github.com/localstack/localstack-pro-samples/tree/master/java-notification-app).

 In this tutorial, we have demonstrated, how you can:

-- Use CloudFormation to provision infrastructure for SNS & SQS subscriptionson on LocalStack
+- Use CloudFormation to provision infrastructure for SNS & SQS subscriptions on LocalStack
 - Use the AWS Java SDK and Spring Boot to build an application that sends SQS and SES messages.

 Using [LocalStack Pro](https://app.localstack.cloud), you can use our Web user interface to view the email messages sent by SES.
 The code for this tutorial can be found in our [LocalStack Pro samples over GitHub](https://github.com/localstack/localstack-pro-samples/tree/master/java-notification-app).